Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 For that reason, David Willingham had fought for many generations in hiding, seeking for the way to create those like him – beings that transcended the mold that they were created with.

-It was for a noble cause, that was what he had always told himself.
+It was for a noble cause.
+That was what he had always told himself.
 Just like any desire for true change, sacrifices had to be made.
 People had to perish.
 This was all for the sake of his goal.
 Though others may have called him a ‘Demon’ for it, he wished for nothing more than to establish a place for himself.

 A place for those that are believed to be ‘cursed’ by this world, a measure of safety for those who worry about going ‘too far’, an understanding of how to keep one’s power from destroying the container in which it was housed – these were the things that those who called themselves ‘Electi’ would face in the future.

 The very concept of Electi as heroes in this world was flawed to begin with.
-Nothing comes without a price.
+Nothing came without a price.
 In exchange for their mysterious abilities, most Electi would undoubtedly fall at some point, turning into an unrecognizable monster that was merely a shadow of their former self.
 As with the birth of heroes, the signal of a demon’s arrival was not far behind.
 It was as if the Gods themselves had decided that Heroes could only serve their purpose for a time, rather than allowing them to be leaders of men.

 Those that first discovered this decided that it was too dangerous for the general public to know.
 Hence, all records of it had been destroyed and lost throughout history.